BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         can be specified multiple times; specifies directories to search for files specified on the command line or imported by other files

         *   for files specified on the command line, the current directory is always searched first

-    * for files imported by other files, the directory containing the first file is always searched first; b<this behavior has changed; previously the current directory was always searched>
+        *   for files imported by other files, the directory containing the first file is always searched first; this behavior has changed;
+            previously the current directory was always searched

-    * no search is performed for files that already include directory names --info output details of author, date, version etc
+        *   no search is performed for files that already include directory names

+    --info
+        output details of author, date, version etc